WHAT IS PALM OIL

 Found in about 70% of cosmetics and prepared foods, palm oil is a vegetable oil that comes from the fruit of the African oil palm tree.
 With over 50 million metric tons produced every year, it’s the most popular edible oil on the planet.

-Other names for Palm Oil: Vegetable Oil, Palmitate, Stearic Acid, Retinyl Palmitate, Sodium Stearate, Sodium Laurel Sulphate.
-In cosmetics, it’s often listed as Elaeis Guineensis, Ethylhexyl Stearate, or Caprylic Triglyercide.
+Other names for Palm Oil: Vegetable Oil, Palmitate, Stearic Acid, Retinyl Palmitate, Sodium Stearate, Sodium Lauryl Sulphate.
+In cosmetics, it’s often listed as Elaeis Guineensis, Ethylhexyl Stearate, or Caprylic Triglyceride.
 To see all 200 names for palm oil, click here.

 Keep in mind, a lot of these ingredients can be sourced from other vegetable oils but will be labeled the same regardless of the origin.
 Contact individual brands to clarify.